vercel/vercel/.github/pull_request_template.md

 ### 📋 Checklist

 <!--
-  Please keep your PR as a draft or add the Work In Progress label until it is ready to be reviewed.
+  Please keep your PR as a Draft until the checklist is complete -->
-  Please review this checklist yourself before marking your PR as ready for review.
--->

-When making changes, please review the following:

 #### Tests

-- [ ] The code changed/added as part of this pull request has been covered with tests
+- [ ] The code changed/added as part of this PR has been covered with tests
-- [ ] All tests related to the changed code pass in development
+- [ ] All tests pass locally with `yarn test-unit`

-#### Code review
+#### Code Review

-- [ ]  This pull request has a descriptive title and information useful to a reviewer.
-There may be a screenshot or screencast attached
+- [ ] This PR has a concise title and thorough description useful to a reviewer
-- [ ] Issue from task tracker has a link to this pull request
+- [ ] Issue from task tracker has a link to this PR